crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Rather than checking the sign bit explicitly, which can be achieved by shifting the value to the right by 255 bits and checking that it is non-zero,
+Instead of checking the sign bit explicitly, which can be done by shifting the value to the right by 255 bits and verifying that it is non-zero,
 we can use the `slt` operation to compare the value with `0`.

 ## Arithmetic checks for uint256 subtraction

-The process of checking for underflow in subtraction is akin to that of addition.
+The process of checking for underflow in subtraction is similar to that of addition.
-If we subtract `a - b`, and `b` is greater than `a`, we have an underflow situation.
+When subtracting `a - b`, and `b` is greater than `a`, an underflow occurs.

 ```solidity
 function checkedSubUint(uint256 a, uint256 b) public pure returns (uint256 c) {